Hevanafa/dfhack-scripts/findings.md

 ## How to keep builds in the wilderness

 Chop tree but use the original DF fell tree -- use <kbd>g</kbd> in adventure mode.
 This will turn the chunk into something like "Unnamed Unimportant Site".
 This is useful if you don't want to make a 3x3 camp.

+11-06-2023

+## About Glass Furnace

+**Collect Sand** works just like the usual (g)et sand, but you should have your adventurer's both hands full so that the sand can go directly into your backpack.

+Then, (p)ut each unit of sand into bags.

+**Make raw green glass** in glass furnace will turn **all** sand in the bag into just 1 unit of raw glass.

+It's better to find a volcano or use `liquids` command first before making any kind of magma-related workshops.